Chitthi: Production

 Chitthi is an adaptation of the play Dayanidhi written by Vai.
 Mu.
 Kothainayaki Ammal.
 Cinematography was handled by R. Sampath, and editing by R. Devarajan.
+Padmini initially recommended Srividya for the character of her mute sister for which she practiced being mute in home; however she was replaced by Vijayasree.

 Themes

-According to the book Beyond Bollywood, Chitthi subverts the wicked stepmother trope by making her a figure of suffering and sacrifice, protecting her stepchildren from her callous and irresponsible husband.
+According to N. Kalyan Raman's essay "Dream world: Reflections on Cinema and Society in Tamil Country", Chitthi subverts the wicked stepmother trope by making the titular stepmother a figure of suffering and sacrifice, protecting her stepchildren from her callous and irresponsible husband.

 Soundtrack

-Music was composed by M. S. Viswanathan and lyrics were written by Kannadasan and Udumalai Narayana Kavi.
+Music was composed by M. S. Viswanathan.

-Reception
+Release and reception

+Chitthi was released on 14 January 1966.
 T. M. Ramachandran of Sport and Pastime positively reviewed the film praising Gopalakrishnan's direction and also praised the cast and crew members of the film.
 Kalki criticised the film for lack of originality, felt Gemini Ganesan was underutilised and M. R. Radha's acting lacked newness.

 Remakes

 Chitthi was remade in Hindi as Aurat (1967), in Telugu as Pinni (1967), in Kannada as Chikkamma (1969), and in Malayalam as Achante Bharya (1971).